Record Retention Guidelines

 The definition of books and records goes beyond the typical hard copy items when you maintain all or part of your accounting records on a computer.
 In general, record retention periods are the same for “machine-sensible” records as they are for their hard-copy counterparts.

-A machine-sensible record is data in an electronic format intended for use by a computer.
+A machine-sensible record is data in an electronic format intended for computer use.
 Machine-sensible records do not include paper records or paper records that have been converted to an electronic storage medium, such as microfilm, microfiche, optical disk or laser disk.
 Retrievability is important where machine-sensible records are concerned.
 Not only must certain records be maintained, but the IRS must have access to those records.
 This becomes especially burdensome when computer systems are upgraded or converted.

-If you or your business have more than $10 million in assets and you maintain all or a portion of your accounting records on a computer, the IRS requires that your machine-sensible records be in a retrievable format and provide the information necessary to determine the correct income tax liability.
+If you or your business have more than $10 million in assets6 and you maintain all or a portion of your accounting records on a computer, the IRS requires that your machine-sensible records be in a retrievable format that provides the information necessary to determine the correct income tax liability.
 This requirement applies even if your accounting system is maintained by a third-party service provider.
 To comply with this requirement, you must retain the following specific documentation for all data files:

 - Record formats (including the meaning of all the codes used to represent information)